OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-ionic.md

 ```

-After to receive the promise resolved from `checkAndroidPermissions()`, we proceed to publish our webcam to the session.
+After to receive the promise resolved from `checkAndroidPermissions()` or if we are running the app in a browser,  we proceed to publish our webcam to the session.
 To do so we get a `Publisher` object with the desired properties and publish it to the Session through `Session.publish()` method.
 The rest of users will receive our Stream object and will execute their `streamCreated` event.
 Finally we make the main video player (which is just another *UserVideoComponent*) display the Publisher object by default.
 This is the HTML code that will display the main stream manager:

 ```html
 <div *ngIf="mainStreamManager" id="main-video">